 If, for some reason, the senior needs a replacement veteran designation on license plate or a veteran decal, he or she will need to mail in the state-specific form to do so, along with the replacement fee.

-Veteran Vehicle Registration for Seniors
+Find Out About Veteran Vehicle Registrations for Seniors

 In some states, certain veterans are eligible to have the fees for their vehicle registration waived, whether they have a veterans ID card or not.
 Medal of Honor recipients, ex-prisoners of war, some veterans ID card holders and disabled veterans may be eligible for this privilege in states where offered.

 This waiver does not include fees for duplicate veteran license plates, certificates or cards.
 The vehicle must not be used for profit of any kind.
 The owner must be one of the aforementioned veteran types or the living spouse of a Medal of Honor recipient.

 The DMV may require that a disabled veteran get a document signed by a physician and/or a surgeon certifying his or her disability, whether a veterans identification card is held, or not.
 A person applying as a former prisoner of war may need to show proof of that status.
 If the senior is applying as a person who received a Medal of Honor, he or she may also need to show proof.
 This exemption only applies for a passenger motor vehicle, a motorcycle or a commercial motor vehicle.